phongbugs/border-px1-api/README.md

         ```

       ==> Has a tip to slove this problem :
-      - Web Client : create a iframe by javascript code to send cookie value to Web API Server :
+      - Web Client : create a iframe and send cookie value by query string to Web API Server :

           ```js
               var ifrm = document.createElement('iframe');